DAILY DISCIPLINE #82

-The story of Cinderella relates a poor, wretched maiden that is changed through magical circumstances into a beautiful princess.
-Completely transformed, she goes forth to live her life in splendor with the prince that truly loves her.
+The story of Cinderella is about a poor, wretched maiden that is transformed through magical circumstances into a beautiful princess.
+Completely changed, she goes forth to live her life in splendor with the prince that truly loves her.

-Yet, because of magical circumstances (God sending His Son Jesus to die in place of us) we have been transformed and made new men and women in Christ- able today to go forth as a prince or princess with our true prince Jesus Christ.
+Yet, because of a supernatural event (God sending His Son Jesus to die in place of us) we have been transformed and made new men and women in Christ-- able today to go forth as a prince or princess with our true prince Jesus Christ.

-This is the story of the Song of Solomon which we have been studying the past two months.
-A Shulamite maiden - despite her poor position and standing, is loved by Solomon- King and prince of Israel who invites her to be his bride and to rise up to a better life and position with himself.
-It is a wonderful picture of the way that Jesus Christ calls out to each one of us (no matter how black and sinful our life is), desiring to "raise us up with Him into the Heavenly places" (Ephesians 2:4-6).
+This is the story of the Song of Solomon which we have been studying.
+A Shulamite maiden - despite her poor position and standing -- is loved by Solomon-- King and prince of Israel, who invites her to be his bride and to rise up to a better life and position with himself.
+It is a wonderful picture of the way that Jesus Christ calls out to each one of us (no matter how black and sinful our life is), desiring to "raise us up with Him into the heavenly places" (Ephesians 2:4-6).
 He has a new life ready for each of us who dare to walk with Him into.........

-THE COMMUNION OF LOVE - Part III of the Song of Solomon
+THE COMMUNION OF LOVE - Song of Solomon - Part 3

 Day 1- The scene if now one of King Solomon bringing his bride up from her wilderness - a place of wandering to a place of rest.
 She is not recognized now for she is a transformed person resting in the shadow of her loved one.
 In the same way that Solomon has lifted up his bride, so God does for us when we are dead in our sins and wandering.
 He makes us new men and women in Christ and lifts us up with Him to the heavenly places (even though we are still on earth!)